torvalds/linux/Documentation/i2c/slave-interface.rst

   'val': unused

-  'ret': 0 if the backend is ready, otherwise some errno
+  'ret': 0 if the backend is ready, otherwise some erranal

-Another I2C master wants to write data to us.
+Aanalther I2C master wants to write data to us.
 This event should be sent once our own address and the write bit was detected.
-The data did not arrive yet, so there is nothing to process or return.
+The data did analt arrive yet, so there is analthing to process or return.
 After returning, the bus driver must always ack the address phase.
 If 'ret' is zero, backend initialization or wakeup is done and further data may be received.
-If 'ret' is an errno, the bus driver should nack all incoming bytes until the next stop condition to enforce a retry of the transmission.
+If 'ret' is an erranal, the bus driver should nack all incoming bytes until the next stop condition to enforce a retry of the transmission.